-Students enter Math 210 from a variety of backgrounds: many of you have taken Calculus I and II at UIC, some have transferred from other schools, or placed directly into Calculus III following your calculus studies in other schools.
+Students enter Math 210 from a variety of backgrounds: many of you have taken Calculus I and II at UIC, some have transferred from other schools, or were placed directly into Calculus III following your calculus studies in other schools.
 Regardless of your background coming in, our goal is to provide instructorship and all the resources necessary for every one of you succeed, and enjoy yourselves as much as possible in the process!
 In spite of this, you may find vector calculus very challenging.
 Like in Math 180 and 181 your success in Math 210 requires a lot of hard work, hours of study and problem solving, and your active involvement in learning, both in and outside of the classroom.
 Our course is designed with the aim of helping you stay constantly connected with the course and the material, and within easy reach of some of your best resources: your instructor, your teaching assistants, and your colleagues!

-Calculus, Early Transcendentals, by W. Briggs and L. Cochran, second edition (the bundle version, Chapters 1-14) OR Multivariable Calculus, by W. Briggs and L. Cochran (Chapters 8-14).
+Calculus, Early Transcendentals, by W. Briggs and L. Cochran, second edition, and a MyMathLab access code.
 We will only go through Chapters 11-14.
 This textbook has been in our use since 2011.
 Your instructor is not required to follow the text line-by-line or to use the same problems, so please take notes in class and use them as your primary source.

 The class involves three hours of lectures on MWF, and one hour on T or Th of problem solving session.
 Please see your class schedule for specific time and classroom.
 In addition, your instructor and TA will be available during their office hours.
 They can be found in Sections.